Bellarmine College Preparatory: Speech and debate

-With over 100 participants and 7 coaches, Bell's large speech and debate program has experienced success at the local and national levels.
 In 1994, Bellarmine won the team speech and debate National Forensic League Championship in Kansas City, Missouri.
-In 2003 and 2004 the team won the California State Championship, then came in second in the state in 2005 when it was ranked as one of the top two teams in the nation.
+In 2003 and 2004, the team won the California State Championship, then came in second in the state in 2005 when it was ranked as one of the top two teams in the nation.
 In 2006, its policy debate team captured the National Championship.
 For nine years, 2006–2014, Bellarmine's Speech and Debate program won the California State Championship, as well as in 2022.
 The program trains students in 12 speech events and 6 debate categories.
-In 2021, Bellarmine won the Policy Debate Championship, 2nd place in Congressional Debate, Top 10 in International Extemp & National Extemp and received the Bruno E. Jacobs Award, which is given to the school who has the greatest number of cumulative rounds at the national tournament across the years.
-Its rival high school in speech and debate is Leland High School (San Jose, California).
+In 2021, Bellarmine won the Policy Debate Championship and close out the round, 2nd place in Congressional Debate, Top 10 in International Extemp & National Extemp and received the Bruno E. Jacobs Award, which is given to the school who has the greatest number of cumulative rounds at the national tournament across the years.
+In 2025, it was ranked as #1 in Speech and Debate by the National Speech and Debate Association Its rival high school in speech and debate is Archbishop Mitty High School, which consistently ranks #2, after Bellarmine.